Crowborough conveyancing FAQs

 Some conveyancing solicitors in Crowborough carry out the conveyancing on a price per hour basis others work on a fixed fee.

 Your property lawyer will work on a fixed legal fee basis, with no additional fees hidden in the small print.
 Your quote will explain what you will pay when your property transaction goes through.

-If, for whatever reason, your property transaction does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for whatever reason, your property transaction does not go ahead, you will be covered by a No Move, No Fee guarantee.

 I'm buying a home in Crowborough which property searches will I require?